Skip to main content

 Refreshing your makeup midday shouldn’t mean starting over.
 For quick touch-ups, less is always more.
 If you notice some shine, use a light powder sparingly and only on the center of your face, like your forehead, nose, and chin.
 If your skin is on the drier side, you might want to skip powder altogether.
 Instead of a heavy setting spray, a light face mist can revive your makeup and give your skin a fresh, dewy look.
 A quick swipe of your favorite lipstick or gloss is often all you need to feel put-together again.

-Keep Your Makeup Fresh All Day
+Keep Your Makeup Looking Fresh All Day

 Long-lasting makeup begins long before you pick up a brush.
 The most important step for all-day wear is starting with properly hydrated skin.
 Always begin your routine by cleansing your face, followed by a serum, moisturizer, and sunscreen.
 This creates a smooth, plump canvas for your makeup to adhere to.
 When your skin is well-moisturized, it’s less likely to absorb the moisture from your foundation, which helps prevent your makeup from looking patchy or dry later in the day.
 Think of skincare as the foundation for your foundation—it’s the ultimate secret to a fresh, glowing look that lasts.

-Your Go-To Makeup Routines
+3 Go-To Makeup Routines for a Polished Look

 Having a few trusted makeup routines in your back pocket makes getting ready for any occasion feel effortless.
 Whether you have five minutes before heading out the door or a bit more time for a special event, the right techniques can make all the difference.
 These routines are designed to enhance your features with simple, effective steps that work with your skin, not against it.
 Think of them as your reliable formulas for looking polished and feeling confident, no matter what your day holds.
 Let’s walk through a few go-to looks you can master in no time.